PatriciaORamos/INFT3000/README.md

 in your browser.
 If you cannot retrieve a session id and IP from the session variables, you must set them up.
 This code should appear on every public page.

-#### feature/XXXX
 🕛 waiting ...
-o When you press the “add to cart” button, you will insert the item_id, the session_id, IP address, and quantity of 1 into a table called shopping_cart.
-You will then redirect to a shopping cart page. o On the shopping cart page, you will retrieve all items for that user and display the title, quantity and price in a table.
+When you press the “add to cart” button, you will insert the item_id, the session_id, IP address, and quantity of 1 into a table called shopping_cart.
+You will then redirect to a shopping cart page.

+🕛 waiting ...
+On the shopping cart page, you will retrieve all items for that user and display the title, quantity and price in a table.
 The only field that should be editable is the quantity field.
 To the right of the listing is an update and remove buttons.
 When update is pressed, you will call a route called update_cart.
 The quantity is updated in the associated controller